Nutrai/label-studio-ml-backend/label_studio_ml/examples/segment_anything_2_image/README.md

 ## Labeling configuration

 The current implementation of the Label Studio SAM2 ML backend works using Interactive mode.
 The user-guided inputs are:
-- `KeypointLabels`
+- `KeypointLabels` (smart keypoints for object indication)
-- `RectangleLabels`
+- `RectangleLabels` (can be used both as input prompts and as the detection output)

-And then SAM2 outputs `BrushLabels` as a result.
+SAM2 will use the segmentation masks internally, but the output will be converted to bounding box detections (`RectangleLabels`).

-This means all three control tags should be represented in your labeling configuration:
+The labeling configuration should include control tags for interactive prompts and detection output:

 ```xml
 <View>